notwa/lips/README.md

 * REG#: whereas # is a decimal number from 0 to 31.
 aliased to the appropriate register. eg: REG0 is R0, REG1 is at, REG2 is V0.

-* F#: coproccesor 1 registers, whereas # is a decimal number from 0 to 31.
+* F#: coprocessor 1 registers, whereas # is a decimal number from 0 to 31.

 * coprocessor 0 (system) registers are as follows: